What is a Detox?

 What is a Detox Centre?

 A detox centre or rehab is a properly appointed residential facility designed with the purpose of assisting and supporting a person through the difficult process of withdrawing from the toxic substance or medication.
 A residential detox facility should be registered with the Care Quality Commission (you can check each regulated facilities CQC report online).
-The price range for a detox facility can go from £6000 to above £30,000 for a 28 day program.

 Will I Get A Better Detox If I Pay More?